kailinwei/using-OBS/docs/caption.md

 ![_INSERT IMAGE5.1.1_](https://github.com/kailinwei/using-OBS/blob/gh-pages/assets/images/task5.1.1.png?raw=true "Click Sign In")

-**2.** Select any of sign-in option you prefer to sign in.
+**2.** Select any sign-in option you prefer to sign in.
 This will help us to save the settings in our account.

 **3.** Click three dots icon and select **Settings**.